Fitness | from training and equipment to recovery your complete guide to home workouts!

-In a world where people work long hours – not to mention the ongoing pandemic and the risk of infection in gyms – home workouts are becoming increasingly popular.
-Take a look at our home workout guide and find out how to get shape in the comfort of your own home!
+In a world where people work long hours, home workouts are becoming increasingly popular.
+Take a look at our home workout guide and find out how to get in shape in the comfort of your own home!

 For many people, building a stronger upper body is the key motivation for working out.
 In addition, people in Hong Kong spend a long time sitting in the office and using their smartphones, which can cause hunched shoulders and a rounded back.

 To tackle these problems, the most important muscle groups to target are the chest, back, biceps and triceps.
 Once you know how to use some of the basic equipment, you can do a whole range of exercises to train your upper body muscles, including face pulls, dips, inverted rows, and push-ups.
 Start training now with our Sports Ambassador Don!

 Lots of gym-goers tend to skip leg day and only train their upper body.
 However, a pair of well-defined legs will make your shorts fit better in the summer, so don’t be tempted to neglect your lower body.